JaKooLit/Hyprland-v2.1/README.md

 ### ✨ known-issues:
 - [ ] fractional scaling breaks swww
 - [ ] cant get cava module to work on waybar
+- [ ] weather data sometimes does not give data.
+This is because module is not receiving data from weather server.
+Deleting the rbn folder in your ~/.cache sometimes help